dbca-wa/wastd/docs/developers.rst

 E.g., AnimalEncounters are Encounters (where, when, observed by, recorded by) with an Animal (species, sex, maturity, health).
-The combination of Animal attributes determine which subsequent Observations are required.
+The combination of Animal attributes can determine which subsequent Observations are required.

 Following this "mix&match" approach, e.g. an AnimalEncounter with a dead turtle will be a "Turtle Stranding" encounter, requiring TurtleMorphometricObesrvations,